 What Causes Spider Veins?

 Spider veins are the mildest indication of venous reflux disease – a vein disorder that causes blood to flow backwards and pool.
 Spider veins are small, branch-like, usually tangled bands of pooled blood vessels located just under the skin surface.
-Spider veins do not bulge or require medical intervention – unless Dr. Hamilton is able to confirm the presence of an underlying vein disorder through diagnostic ultrasound.
+Spider veins do not bulge or require medical intervention – unless our team of vein experts is able to confirm the presence of an underlying vein disorder through diagnostic ultrasound.

 The exact cause of spider veins is unknown, but statistically, spider veins are most prominent in females, overweight people, and individuals whose occupations/lifestyle requires them to sit or stand for long periods.
 In general, any condition that puts added pressure on the circulatory system increases the chance of spider vein formation.

 As with varicose veins, the most common factors are:

 - Sun Exposure – especially in fair-skinned people

 - Trauma/injury – sometimes spider veins won’t appear until later in life

 What are My Treatment Options for Spider Veins at Hamilton Vein Center?